lakshithlokesh06/Real-Time-Multiplayer-Arena/README.md

 Completed matches are stored in PostgreSQL.

-The persistent match system records information such as:
+Match records preserve information such as:

 - Match ID
 - Match origin/type